DMTF/Redfish-Mockup-Creator/README.md

                               [--Copyright COPYRIGHT]
                               [--description DESCRIPTION] [--quiet]

-A tool to walk a Redfish a service and create a mockup from all resources
+A tool to walk a Redfish service and create a mockup from all resources

 required arguments:
   --user USER, -u USER  The user name for authentication